Shu-wen Wang, Ph.D.

 Dr. Wang practices primarily from a cognitive behavioral therapy perspective, although she has trained widely using different therapeutic orientations.
 She draws upon acceptance and mindfulness-based approaches, as well as psychodynamic and existential therapies in her clinical practice.
 Dr. Wang highly values providing evidence-based treatment with a client-centered approach tailored to each client’s individual circumstances.
 She has a warm, engaging, and down-to-earth presence and prioritizes working collaboratively with her clients.

 Dr. Wang’s research examines stress, coping, and their effects on couples and relationships, with a focus on gender and ethnic/cultural differences in those processes.
 Her work is widely published in the field’s top journals and she regularly presents at scientific conferences.
 In addition, she teaches courses in clinical, cultural, and introductory psychology.
 Dr. Wang enjoys the rich integration among her research, teaching, and clinical interests, and uses her skills and knowledge from each domain to inform and strengthen her work in the others.

 Dr. Wang is a member of the American Psychological Association, Association for Psychological Science, and Asian American Psychological Association.
-She has received Early Career Awards from Asian American Psychological Association in 2016 and American Psychological Association in 2017.
+She has received Early Career Awards from the American Psychological Association and the Asian American Psychological Association for her research.